MURI Project Awards

 MURI facilitates the creation and support of multidisciplinary research teams consisting of undergraduate students, graduate students, post-docs, senior staff, and faculty.

 MURI is a mentored undergraduate research experience.
-Two or more faculty members (referred to as mentors throughout this page and in the application) submit an application for MURI funding support once a year using the application link below.
-Financial support for the MURI program is provided by the Center for Research and Learning (in the Institute for Engaged Learning) and the School of Engineering and Technology.
+Two or more faculty members (referred to as mentors throughout this page and in the application) apply for MURI funding support once a year using the application link below.
+Financial support for the MURI program is provided by the Center for Research and Learning (in the Institute for Engaged Learning).

 MURI proposal guidelines